AktanAlmazovich/Assignment-1-File-Compression-and-Decompression/README.md

-# Assignment-1-File-Compression-and-Decompression

-# Run-Length Encoding (RLE) Compression Program
+# Run-Length Encoding (RLE) Compression and Decompression

 ## Overview
-This C++ program demonstrates a simple implementation of Run-Length Encoding (RLE) compression.
+This project implements a simple C++ program to perform Run-Length Encoding (RLE) compression and decompression.
 RLE is a basic form of data compression where consecutive data elements that are the same are replaced with a count and a single instance of the element.

+## Compression Algorithm
+The compression algorithm works by scanning the input text and replacing consecutive identical characters with a count of the repeated character and the character itself.
+For example, the string "AAAABBBCCDAA" would be compressed to "4A3B2C1D2A".

+## Decompression Algorithm
+The decompression algorithm works by reversing the compression process.
+It reads the compressed text, interprets the count and character pairs, and reconstructs the original text by repeating each character the specified number of times.

-## Features
+## Major Functions
-- Reads input text from `input.txt` file.
-- Different varients of inpurt( varient1,varient2)
-- Compresses the input text using the RLE algorithm.
+- `compress(text)`: This function takes a string `text` as input and returns the compressed version of the text using the RLE algorithm.
+- `decompress(compressed)`: This function takes a compressed string `compressed` as input and returns the decompressed version of the text.

+## Implementation Details
+- The program reads the input text from a file named `input.txt`.
+- After compression, the compressed text is saved to a file named `compressed.txt`.
-- Writes the compressed text to `compressed.txt` file.
+- For decompression, the program reads the compressed text from `compressed.txt` and writes the decompressed text to a file named `decompressed.txt`.
-- Decompression program is available to decompress the compressed text.
+- Both compression and decompression programs assume that the input text is ASCII encoded.

 ## Usage
+### Compression
-1. Make sure you have a text file named `input.txt` containing the text you want to compress.
+1. Ensure that you have a text file named `input.txt` containing the text you want to compress.
-2. Run the program: `compress.cpp`
+2. Run the compression program: `compress.cpp`
-3. The compressed text will be saved to a file named `compressed.txt`.
+3. The compressed text will be saved to `compressed.txt`.

-## Decompression
+### Decompression
-To decompress the compressed text:
-1. Make sure you have the compressed text in a file named `compressed.txt`.
+1. Ensure that you have the compressed text in a file named `compressed.txt`.
 2. Run the decompression program: `decompress.cpp`
-3. The decompressed text will be saved to a file named `decompressed.txt`.

-## Notes
-- Both the compression and decompression programs assume that the input text is ASCII encoded.
-- Ensure that the input text file (`input.txt`) is in the same directory as the program.
-- The compressed text will be saved to a file named `compressed.txt`.
-- The decompressed text will be saved to a file named `decompressed.txt`.
+4. The decompressed text will be saved to `decompressed.txt`.

 ## Author
-Created by Aktan Zhusupbekov
+Created by [Your Name]